 The 2015-2016 season saw Harry send out 54 winners and £718,943 in prize money and with the added bonus of a Cheltenham Festival winner when Unowhatimeanharry made it five out five for his trainer when landing the Grade 1 Albert Bartlett Novices Hurdle.

 The stable star had to forego an engagement at Wetherby at the weekend due to ground conditions and plans for a trip to France or Aintree this week had to be put on hold too but he will soon be in action when the heavens open just a little.

 There is plenty of raw talent in the Manor Farm team itching to get under way and with 12 winners already and £125,686 on the clock it looks like another personal best season will be achieved come next Spring.

-Harry kindly spoke to Tony Elves of ATR about some of his prospect for the months ahead.
+Harry kindly spoke to Tony Elves of ATR about some of his major hopes for the exciting months ahead.

 AIR HORSE ONE

 5 b g Mountain High - Whisky Rose